 Your child must be at least 2 years and 6 months old before you will be able to make an application using the online system.

-Once your child turns three, and you have confirmed your eligibility (within the deadline) with HMRC, you can start claiming from the beginning of the term following their birthday, i.e. 1 April, 1 September or 1 January
+Once your child turns three, and you have confirmed your eligibility with HMRC, you can start claiming from the beginning of the next funding period, ie 1 April, 1 September or 1 January.

 The deadline for receiving your HMRC Code is the last day of the month, before the next funding period starts.
-For example to access extended entitlement from 1 January 2018 the code you receive from HMRC must be dated on, or before, 31 December 2017.
+For example to access extended entitlement from 1 January the code you receive from HMRC must be dated on, or before, 31 December.
 If you apply for and are eligible but are not issued with an HMRC Code by 31 December, the extended funding entitlement will be available from the following funding period 1 April.

 If you are eligible you'll get an 11 digit eligibility code.
 You will need to keep this safe, as you will need to provide this to your childcare provider to access your place along with your child's date of birth and your national insurance number.

 Every three months, you'll need to reconfirm that you're still eligible for the extended entitlement.
 HMRC will send a reminder four weeks before the deadline.
 You don't need to update your provider every time you reconfirm, however please notify your provider if you fall out of eligibility.

 Choosing a childcare provider

 You will need to choose an eligible childcare provider that has capacity to offer you a childcare place for the hours you need.
 Visit our looking for childcare page where you can search for local provision and look at the types of childcare available.
 You can find local childcare providers in the Childcare Directory.